 We weren’t the only ones to have this idea, and there were lots of tourists at the top, all sat in groups and watching for the sunset.
 The colours of the sunset were quite muted but it was really beautiful, particularly as it reflected in the lake.

-In the afternoon we caught a boat over to the Isla del Sol (Island of the Sun).
+Today we caught a boat over to the Isla del Sol (Island of the Sun).
 The Incas had multiple creation myths.
 In one of the main ones, they believed that Isla del Sol was the home of Inti, their Sun God.
 They also believed that Inti was the father of the very first Incas, Manco Capac and Mama Ocllo, who founded Cusco and the Incan Empire.
 The island has a number of Incan ruins.
 Today, it is home to a farming community.

 We got off the boat on one side of the Island, and the boat promptly departed to meet us at the town of Yumani on the other side.
 We had an hour to walk along the trail to the port.
 The first part of the walk was quite a steep climb up the hill.
 We passed a stone building which we didn’t pay a great deal of attention to, but which turned out to be a small temple.
 Oops!
 Still, the walk was lovely, with views over Lake Titicaca and of the island’s graduated farming fields.
 It took us around 40 minutes to complete.
-Along the way we met some of the local women and children, who were dressed in their traditional outfits and were offering us the chance to take a photo with them and a llama.
-We’re saving our llama photo for Machu Picchu!

 Today was our last day in Bolivia.
 Although we had to check out, the hotel let us hang around until our evening bus.
 We spent our morning in the garden, booking the last few bits of our holiday.
 Ben is delighted that we don’t have any more hostels or flights left to book – our admin days aren’t very fun.